ifyouabide/bible/src/common/book_codes.md

 ## Algorithm to get code from traditional book name.

-1. Use the traditional 2-letter codes for the gospels.
+1. Use the traditional 2-letter codes for the gospel authors.

 MATTHEW: mt
 MARK: mk
 LUKE: lk
 JOHN: jn
+1 JOHN: 1jn
+2 JOHN: 2jn
+3 JOHN: 3jn

 2. Use the number and first 2 letters if such a code is unique (amongst all books).